iisti/it_admin_tricks/google_workspace/migrate_emails_google.md

           Check, Label incoming messages: <whatever one chooses>
           Uncheck, Archive incoming messages (Skip the Inbox)
           ~~~
     * There will be a question if you want to be able to send as *test.user@domain.com*.
-You can select no, if the account is just beign migrated.
+You can select no, if the account is just being migrated.